Zillexit Software

 Look, picking software shouldn’t feel like defusing a bomb.

-But somehow we’ve all been there.
-Staring at a dozen tabs comparing features we don’t understand, wondering if we’re about to drop thousands on something our team will hate.
+But somehow we’ve all been there, staring at a dozen tabs, comparing features nobody really understands, wondering if we’re about to drop thousands on something our team will hate.

 Here’s what actually matters.